YahooArchive/mojito/docs/dev_guide/topics/mojito_yui_config.rst

 with your application.

-In general, you would install YUI in a directory within your application, and then configure the application to point to the directory.
+In general, you would install YUI in a directory within your application, and then configure the application to point to the directory, so your application can serve it.
 You use the ``yui.config`` object in ``application.json`` to specify the file path and whether you want to combo handle the modules.

 In the example ``application.json`` below, the ``base`` property specifies the file path for loading YUI bundled in the application.